 Set and marked by the teacher or tutor, assignments involve a series of tasks designed around a work-related, real-life scenario.
 They give students the chance to build knowledge and skills over time and deliver a complete, integrated project using a combination of knowledge, skills and behaviours.
 Some BTECs are assessed completely through assignments, while the newer BTEC courses can include some units which are assessed through set tasks or tests.
 You'll get a grade for each unit - Pass, Merit or Distinction - so you can see how you're progressing throughout the course.

 Set tasks, performances or written tests

 For selected units in some of the newer BTEC courses, students also take practical assessments set and marked by Pearson.
-These tests are either based around a real-life task completed i why the IB Career-related Programme (CP) is the ideal study for students looking to pursue a range of pathways

-10 Career-related Programme Reasons
+10 6 Career-related Programme Programme Programme